|Researched by||John Readman||Refereed by||This information is not refereed|

 The characterizing sponges Halichondria panacea and Hymeniacidon perleve are widely distributed across the coasts of the British Isles and are found from the Channel Isles to northern Scotland (NBN, 2015).
 Berman et al. (2013) monitored sponge communities off Skoma Island, UK, over three years with all characterizing sponges for this biotope assessed.
 Seawater temperature, turbidity, photosynthetically active radiation and wind speed were all recorded during the study.
 It was concluded that, despite changes in species composition, primarily driven by the non-characterizing Hymeraphia Stellifera and Halicnemia patera, no significant difference in sponge density was recorded in all sites studied.
 Morphological changes most strongly correlated with a mixture of visibility and temperature.

-There is evidence of sponge mortality at extreme low temperatures in the British Isles.
-Given this evidence, it is likely that a cooling of 5°C for a month could affect the characterizing sponges, and resistance has been assessed as ‘Medium’ with a resilience of ‘High’.
+Sensitivity assessment.
+There is evidence of sponge mortality at extremely low temperatures in the British Isles.
+Given this evidence, it is likely that cooling of 5°C for a month could affect the characterizing sponges, and resistance has been assessed as ‘Medium’ with a resilience of ‘High’.
 Sensitivity has, therefore, been assessed as ‘Low’ at the benchmark level.

 Laboratory experiments have defined the upper and lethal lower limits for Palmaria palmata as 15 psu and 50 psu (Karsten et al., 2003), with optimal salinity defined as 23-34 psu (Robbins, 1978).
 It is not clear whether a sustained increase in salinity would be tolerated, or whether different life stages have different tolerances as this species is under studied in comparison to some other species of commercial importance (Bak, 2014).
 The characterizing crustose corallines and Corallina officinalis are found in rockpools where salinities may fluctuate markedly during exposure to the air.
 Kinne (1971b) cited maximal growth rates for Corallina officinalis between 33 and 38 psu in Texan lagoons.
 Edyvean & Ford (1984b) suggest that populations of Lithophyllum incrustans are affected by temperature changes and salinity and that temperature and salinity ‘shocks’ induce spawning but no information on thresholds was provided (Edyvean & Ford, 1984b).
 Populations of Lithophyllum incrustans were less stable in rockpools with a smaller volume of water that were more exposed to temperature and salinity changes due to lower buffering capacity.
 Sexual plants (or the spores that give rise to them) were suggested to be more susceptible than asexual plants to extremes of local environmental variables (temperature, salinity etc.) as they occur with greater frequency at sites where temperature and salinity were more stable (Edyvean & Ford, 1984b).